Richard Hutson

 In 1778 and 1779 he represented South Carolina as a delegate to the Continental Congress, where he signed the Articles of Confederation.
-After the British captured Charleston in 1780, he was held as a prisoner at St. Augustine, Florida, for a time.
+After the British captured Charleston in May 1780, he was held as a prisoner at St. Augustine, Florida until July 1781.
 After he returned home, he served as the eighth lieutenant governor of South Carolina under Governor John Mathews in 1782 and 1783.
 On September 11, 1783, Hutson was elected the first intendant (mayor) of Charleston.
 He was re-elected on September 13, 1784, winning against Alexander Gillon by a vote of 387 to 127.
 After his time as intendant of Charleston, he was one of the first three chancellors of the Court of Equity of South Carolina.

 He is buried in a vault at the Independent Congregational (Circular) Churchyard in Charleston.